27700 Sustainable Tourism

 1, 2 and 3

-Assessment task 2: Project on Issue/Proposal or Review of Industry Practices (Group)
+Assessment task 2: Project (Group)

 This addresses subject learning objective(s):

 Assessment task 3: Exam (Individual)